|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Lat 9° 20' 15S Long 149° 9' 20E Wanigela Airfield is located near the Anglican mission at Waigela (Waingela).
-Also spelled "Wanigela" or "Wanigela Mission Aerodrome".
+Lat 9° 20' 15S Long 149° 9' 20E Wanigela Airfield is located near the Anglican mission at Waigela (Waingela) on the north coast of New Guinea.
+Also spelled "Wanigela" or known as "Wanigela Mission Aerodrome".
 Prewar and during the Pacific War located in the Territory of Papua.
 Today located in Oro Province in Papua New Guinea (PNG).

 World War II Pacific Theatre History

 Between October 5, 1942 to October 6, 1942 C-47 Skytrains from the 21st Troop Carrier Squadron (21st TCS) and 22nd Troop Carrier Squadron (22nd TCS) fly the Australian Army 2/10 Battalion of the 18th Brigade plus U.S. Army engineers and anti-aircraft gunners from Milne Bay to Wanigela Airfield.
 This advance force further developed the airfield to support the Allied advance towards Buna-Gona-Sananada.

 Between October 14, 1942 to October 18, 1942 C-47 Skytrains and Lockheed Hudsons with troops and equipment from the U.S. Army 32nd Infantry Division, 128th Infantry Regiment's 2nd and 3rd Battalions plus the the Australian Army 2/6 Independent Company are flown from Port Moresby to Waigela Airfield.
 In total, roughly 3,000 troops were safely transported to Wanigela Airfield before severe rain storms caused the runway to become unusable, leaving the 128th's Infantry Regimental band, anti-tank company and two companies of the 1st Battalion stuck at Port Moresby.